FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Fhenix-T-FHE.md

 To read more about different FHE schemes, see our [FHE Overview Section](./FHE-Overview).

-## Fhenix Helium Testnet
+## Fhenix Nitrogen Testnet

-The current Fhenix Helium Testnet is the first public iteration of the Fhenix protocol.
+The current Fhenix Nitrogen Testnet is the first public iteration of the Fhenix protocol.
 It is still an early build, and it has bugs (unfortunately) and many features that are still under development.

 There are many challenges ahead and many problems to solve.
 However, we are excited to be working on this project, because it is potentially an innovative and disruptive technology in the blockchain space.